A1029384756/mixologist/README.md

 	-set-volume:<f32>                   | volume to assign nodes
 	-shift-volume:<f32>                 | volume to increment nodes
 ```

+Mixologist exits to the tray and is "always running" unless
+otherwise explicitly exited.

 If you wish to have hardware volume control,
 set keybinds in your desktop environment to the